AliOsm/semantic-question-similarity/README.md

 ```

 ## 2. Data Enlarging
-To enlarge the data using the graph connected components extracted from the training data run the following command:
+To enlarge the data using the trnasitive property extracted from the training data run the following command:
 ```
 python 2_enlarge.py
 ```